matteobe/hackzurich2022/README.md

 ![EscapePros](./images/escapepros.png)

-## EscapePro
+## EscapePros

 > There when it counts

-EscapePro provides building users with real-time evacuation information in emergency situation, like:
+EscapePros provides building users with real-time evacuation information in emergency situation, like:
 - Fires
 - Flooding
 - Active Shooters